Skip to content Where Legends Are Made

 The course presents the two most common root cause analysis tools: the Fishbone diagram and the 5 Whys, that you can start using to identify the causes of the problems in your daily work.

-Liberating Structures – Oct 31.
+Elective - Liberating Structures – Jan 30.

 This course introduces Liberating Structures, a collection of interaction patterns that allow you to include everyone in a group (from extroverted to introverted and from leaders to team members) to work and innovate together.